koorchik/js-validator-livr/README.md

     };
     LIVR.Validator.registerDefaultRules({ "max_number": maxNumber });

 All rules for the validator are equal.
-It does not distinguish "required", "list\_of\_different\_objects" and "trim" rules.
+The validator does not distinguish "required", "list\_of\_different\_objects" and "trim" rules.
 So, you can extend validator with any rules you like.

 ## LIVR.Validator.getDefaultRules();
 returns object containing all default ruleBuilders for the validator.
 You can register new rule or update existing one with "registerRules" method.